cosbor11/user-asset-translator/Follow-Up-Questions.md

 ## The signal for report to be generated is a two minute interval between requests.
 If we receive a request every minute for an hour and then nothing for two minutes, then the report will have data from 60 requests.
 How is this implemented?

-   A dry walktrough of this scenario would be like this:
+   A dry walkthrough of this scenario would be like this:

-   0m
+   >0m
    +1m file n(1) received
    +2m file n(2) received
    [first report generated]